jessebmiller/trbac/README.md

 ## Libraries for non url based authorization

 * may(roles, action, resource, context)
-* constraint(context, resource)

 # Model

-* Resource Types: A class of resource relevant to the service being protected
+* Resource Types: Anything managed by the service being protected
 * Resources: a particular instance of a resource type
-* Action: Something users can do with resources (Read, Write, List, etc.)
+* Action: Something the service being protected can do with resources (Read, Write, List, etc.)
-* Permissions: The general right to take an action on a type of resource
+* Permissions: The general right to take an action on resource of a type
-* Roles: Classes of users
+* Roles: Classes of clients
-* Context: The particular properties of a request
+* Context: The particular properties of a request to take an action on a resource
 * Constraint: Arbitrary rule that may revoke permission depending on context
-* Dependant constraint: Constraint that depends on the particular resource
+* Dependant constraint: Constraint that depends on particular resources that the request applies to
 * Privileges: The assignment of a Permission to a role under Constraints